-Having a bachelors degree in English or Literature will be an added advantage, but not a necessity in blogging.
+Having a bachelor’s degree in English or Literature will be an added advantage, but not a necessity in blogging.
 I am a perfect example, of someone who started blogging without an English qualification.
-In fact, my high school English teacher might laugh at you if you tell I have a blog, and she’ll laugh even louder if you tell her I have more than one blog and I am a published author.
+In fact, my high school English teacher might laugh at you if you tell me I have a blog, and she’ll laugh even louder if you tell her I have more than one blog and I am a published author.
 Why?
-English and Literature were simply not best subjects, I actually took home a number of D’s on my reports from those two subjects when I was in high school.
+English and Literature were simply not the best subjects, I actually took home a number of D’s on my reports from those two subjects when I was in high school.

-What is necessary for you as a blogger, is to be able to get your points across your audience, in a simple and understandable manner.
-You also need captivating communication skills that’ll mandate your readers to open, as well as keep reading your blog posts, any additional writing skill will be a bonus, apart from creating a professional image for yourself.
+What is necessary for you as a blogger, is to be able to get your points across to your audience, in a simple and understandable manner.
+You also need captivating communication skills that’ll mandate your readers to open, as well as keep reading your blog posts, any additional writing skills will be a bonus, apart from creating a professional image for yourself.

 2. You Must Create A Post on Daily Basis

-Many people are made to believe that writing a blog post has to be on a daily basis, and the more you skip days, the more unlikely you are to make it in blogging, but this is just another myth.
+Many people are made to believe that writing a blog post has to be done on a daily basis, and the more you skip days, the more unlikely you are to make it in blogging, but this is just another myth.

-Writing few blogs a week should be enough to get you where you want to reach in blogging, as long as you have the right strategy in place and your topics are channelled to the right audiences.
+Writing few blogs a week should be enough to get you where you want to reach in blogging, as long as you have the right strategy in place and your topics are channeled to the right audiences.
 You can even reduce that to one good post a month.
 What’s most important is quality rather than quantity.

 3. If You Aren’t Succeeding In The First Months After You Start Blogging, Then Blogging Is Not For You

-Whether you’re blogging for passion, fame or money, the bitter truth about it is that; the industry is very saturated, with thousands of new and professional bloggers creating thousands of new blogs daily.
+Whether you’re blogging for passion, fame, or money, the bitter truth about it is that; the industry is very saturated, with thousands of new and professional bloggers creating thousands of new blogs daily.
 To succeed, you need to beat up several blogs that are already in place and show your audience that your blog is the real deal for them.
 So you don’t always see success straight after you start your blog.
-Patience and consistency are names of the game.
+Patience and consistency are the names of the game.

 The road to success in regards to blogging has to be walked with patience, as you watch your daily visitors turn from tens to hundreds and then thousands to more.
-So expect some months of hardworking before arriving to success in blogging.
+So expect some months of hardworking before arriving at success in blogging.

 4. Your Posts Shouldn’t Exceed 500 Words in Length

-Many people consider writing lengthy posts as a total waste of time and effort, as readers aren’t in anyway interested in reading from the top to the bottom, but this is totally false.
+Many people consider writing lengthy posts as a total waste of time and effort, as readers aren’t in any way interested in reading from the top to the bottom, but this is totally false.

-Your readers could choose to read your blogs from day break to day, provided you know your stuff and it provides value to them.
-I have in many times read tens of blog posts at a time from a single blog i come across, and this is because I find their posts to be so interesting that I couldn’t afford to leave without reading forward, and this is exactly what happens in many cases.
+Your readers could choose to read your blogs from daybreak today, provided you know your stuff and it provides value to them.
+I have in many times read tens of blog posts at a time from a single blog I come across, and this is because I find their posts to be so interesting that I couldn’t afford to leave without reading forward, and this is exactly what happens in many cases.